grallucas/maic/content/research/Research-1Lie-Detector-Analysts.md

+summary: The team is working to reproduce some LLM lie detection results on a new math model to determine the accuracy of the results it outputs.
+type: anchor - Research
-# date: 1000
+date: 2023-2024
-not_in_recent:
 title: Lie Detector Analysts
-img: ./img/thumbnails/Lie_Detector_Analysts.png"
+image: ./img/thumbnails/Lie_Detector_Analysts.png"

-**This team is validating LLM lie detection results with a new mathematical model.**<br/>
+difficulty: easy
-**Team Lead:** Dr. Yoder & Xander Neuwirth<br/>
+authors: Dr. Yoder & Xander Neuwirth
-**Year:** 2023-2024

-The team is working to reproduce some LLM lie detection results on a new math model to determine the accuracy of the results it outputs.